 When you buy a home, one of the things you're also going to have to buy is homeowners insurance.
 You won't be able to get a mortgage without it, for one thing, and you'll also want to have it to protect yourself as well.

-Homeowners insurance does more than simply cover the structure itself against damage or destruction in the event of a fire, windstorm or other natural disaster.
+Homeowners' insurance does more than simply cover the structure itself against damage or destruction in the event of a fire, windstorm, or other natural disasters.
 It also covers your possessions in the home, including against theft, provides you with liability protection if someone is injured on your property, and will usually even cover the cost of temporary lodging while your home is being repaired or rebuilt.

 1 - Start with an independent agent

 An independent insurance agent represents more than one insurance company and can compare their various offerings to help you get the best deal for your needs.
 Usually, the best offer they can find you will likely be fairly competitive in terms of price and coverage.

 However, you don't want to stop there.
 Certain companies, particularly larger insurers, don't market their products through independent agents.
 For those, you'll need to contact them directly.
 It's a good idea to check with 3-5 providers to get a good sense of the market and what prices are.

 You can often get a reduced rate if you get two or more types of insurance from the same company - such as bundling your auto and home.
 You'll still be billed for them separately, though.